magento/merchdocs/src/configuration/advanced/developer.md

 |--- |--- |--- |
 |Image Adapter|Global|Specifies the adapter that is used to render images.
 After changing the adapter setting, flush the Catalog Images cache.
 Options: PHP GD2, ImageMagick|

+{:.bs-callout-info}
+ICO file type is supported only by ImageMagik adapter.

 ## Caching Settings

 ![]({% link configuration/advanced/assets/developer-cache-settings.png %}){: .zoom}